qfwc258/circuidipity/content/2015-07-25-raspberry-pi-usb-storage-v4.rst

     # reboot

-Log in and check the new filesystem layout:
+Log in and check the new filesystem layout ...

 .. code-block:: bash